-Admissions Committee of the Vancouver Senate
+Admissions and Awards Committee of the Okanagan Senate and Admissions Committee of the Vancouver Senate.

 Authority:

 University Act, S. 37(1)

 "The academic governance of the university is vested in the senate and it has the following powers:

 - (b) to establish committees it considers necessary and, by 2/3 vote of its members present, to delegate to one or more committees those of its powers as it may determine;" - (c) to determine all questions relating to the academic and other qualifications required of applicants for admission as students to the university or any faculty, and to determine which faculty the students pursuing a course of study must register."